-Quarterly Learning Contract (QLC) Conferences
+10 Quarterly Learning Contract (QLC) Conferences

-During the 2022-2023 academic year, these midquarter conferences are scheduled the week of November 10, January 27 and April 7.
+During the 2023-2024 academic year, these midquarter conferences are scheduled the week of November 9, February 2 and April 12.

 Parents are required to attend the Quarterly Learning Contract (QLC) day conferences.
-We don't believe in waiting until the end of school for you to know your scholar's progress.
-At the QLCs you will understand the academic progress your scholar is making throughout the year.
-Receive information about your scholar's progress including classroom grades, attendance, behavior and most recent assessment data.
-Work collaboratively with teachers to set performance goals and targets.
+We do not believe in waiting until the end of the school year for you to know your scholar's progress.
+At the QLCs you will understand the academic progress your scholar is making throughout the year and receive information about your schollars progress (including classroom grades, attendance, behavior, and most recent assessment data).
+You will also work collaboratively with teachers to set performance goals and targets.

 On QLC days, parents, students and teachers will:

 - review student grade-level proficiency

 - assessment data (Benchmarks, Principal's

 - assessments, unit tests, student portfolios, etc.)

-- · discuss behavior and attendance
+- discuss behavior and attendance

 - discuss student promotion status

-- discuss enrichment opportunities
+- · discuss enrichment opportunities

-- · review and develop new QLC goals as needed
+- review and develop new QLC goals as needed

 - develop and sign a plan to reach written goals

-The QLC goals serve as a contractual agreement between three parties: parent, teacher and student.
+The QLC goals serve as a contractual agreement

+between three parties: parent, teacher and student.
 The goals will be reviewed and discussed to determine the continuation of goals not met or the development of new goals when mastered.
 Parents will receive a copy of the Scholar Report Card and QLC at the time of the conference.
 A final review of QLC goals will be held prior to the end of the school year.